Marie Skłodowska-Curie actions - Individual Postdoctoral Fellowships

 The most important characteristic of this scheme is that you have to move country.
 There are three ways in which you can do this:

-• Move from one EU country to another.
+- Move from one EU country or associated country to another.

-• Come from outside the EU into the EU.
+- Come from outside the EU into the EU or to an associated country.

-• Go from inside the EU to outside the EU (but come back for a year at the end).
+- Go from inside the EU or and an associated country to outside the EU (but come back for a year at the end).

 Further information: Marie Skłodowska-Curie actions on the European Commission website.